Gottfried Haberler

-Gottfried von Haberler ([ˈhaːbɐlɐ]; July 20, 1900 – May 6, 1995) was an Austrian-American economist.
+Gottfried Haberler ([ˈhaːbɐlɐ]; July 20, 1900 – May 6, 1995; until 1919 Gottfried von Haberler) was an Austrian-American economist.

 He worked in particular on international trade.
 One of his major contributions was reformulating the Ricardian idea of comparative advantage in a neoclassical framework, abandoning the labor theory of value for an opportunity cost concept.

 Early life

+Haberler was born in Austria-Hungary in 1900.

+After graduating from secondary school in Vienna, Haberler began studying political science at the University of Vienna and obtained his doctorate in March 1923 with the dissertation “Dogmengeschichte der Wechselkurstheorien”.
+He was educated in the Austrian School of economics.